wacncontent/CustomizeTool/output/articles/expressroute/expressroute-faqs.md

 The following steps will help Azure recognize the activation request:

 1. Establish the public peering for your ExpressRoute circuit.
-2. Perform a DNS lookup and find the IP address of **kms.core.windows.net**
+2. Perform a DNS lookup and find the IP address of **kms.core.chinacloudapi.cn**
 3. Then do one of the following two items so that the Key Management Service will recognize that the activation request comes from Azure and will honor the request.
 	- On your on-premises network, route the traffic destined for the IP address (obtained in step 2) back to Azure via the public peering.
 	- Have your NSP provider hair-pin the traffic back to Azure via the public peering.